futianfan/clinical_trial_approval_prediction/README.md

   * DrugBank
   * MoleculeNet
 - Data Preprocessing
-  * Collect all the NCTIDs
+  * Collect all the records
   * diseases to icd10
   * drug to SMILES
   * ICD-10 code hierarchy